keiranking/lbd/source/games/kalooki.html.md

 | Joker       | 50          |

 If a player has come down and out, or "bent the board", all players double their scores.

+A player's total is the sum of their scores in all rounds.
+Lowest total score wins.